astroboy0007/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 \( F = \frac{G M m}{r^2} \)

 where:
-- $ G $ is the gravitational constant,
-- $ M $ is the mass of the central body (e.g., the Sun for planets, the Earth for the Moon),
-- $ m $ is the mass of the orbiting body,
-- $ r $ is the orbital radius.
+$ G $ is the gravitational constant, $ M $ is the mass of the central body (e.g., the Sun for planets, the Earth for the Moon), $ m $ is the mass of the orbiting body and $ r $ is the orbital radius.

 2. **Centripetal Force** needed to keep the body in circular motion:
    \[